weehs-lab/tictactoe/README.md

 git clone https://github.com/weehs-lab/tictactoe.git
 ```

-You can compile the code in any operating systems, but for Linux systems (for example, Debian):
+You can compile the code in any operating systems, but for Linux systems (for example, Debian), you can use g++:

 ```bash
 cd tictactoe